gravity981/3d_model_generator/README.md

 # Prerequisites
-A Linux Docker environemnt is required to use the 3d model generator
+A Linux Docker environment is required to run the 3d model generator

 # Usage
 1. `docker pull gravity981/3dgen`